 GO NUTS

 Boil the kettle.
 Place the cashews in a pan over a medium heat.
 Toast for 3-5 minutes until golden, shifting occasionally.
 Remove from the pan on completion and set aside.
 Roughly chop when cool enough to handle.
 Place ½ of the shredded cabbage and julienne carrots into a bowl.
-Add the chopped piquanté peppers, ½ of the chopped coriander, lime zest to taste and 2 tsp of olive oil.
+Add the chopped piquanté peppers, ½ of the chopped coriander, Lime zest to taste and 2 tsp of olive oil.
 Toss to combine and season generously with a squeeze of lime juice to taste and a pinch of salt.
 Set aside until serving.

 THAI TIME!

 Dilute the stock with 60ml of boiling water.
 Separate the pak choi leaves and stems, slice the leaves in half lengthways, and roughly slice the stems.
 Place a pot over a high heat with a drizzle of oil.
-Pat the beef schnitzel dry with paper towel.
+Pat the Beef schnitzel dry with paper towel.
 When the oil is hot, fry the schnitzel for 1-2 minutes per side until browned but not cooked through.
 Remove from the pot and season.
 Keep the pot on the heat and reduce to a medium-high heat.
 Add another drizzle of oil if necessary, and fry the pak choi stems for 1-2 minutes until lightly browned.
 Stir through ½ of the Thai red curry paste and continue to cook for 1-2 minutes until fragrant.
 Pour in the diluted stock and coconut cream.
 Stir to combine, reduce the heat, and let simmer for 10-15 minutes.

 WHILE THE CURRY IS SIMMERING...